 - 2.1 A basic allowance is to be paid to all Councillors, and is intended to recognise a time commitment expected of all Councillors, including such inevitable calls on their time as meetings with Officers and constituents and attendance at political group meetings.
-It is also intended to cover incidental costs such as the use of homes, private telephones and internet connections. - 2.2 Each Councillor is entitled to £4,326 per annum, which will be paid monthly.
+It is also intended to cover incidental costs such as the use of homes, private telephones and internet connections. - 2.2 Each Councillor is entitled to £4,434.15 per annum, which will be paid monthly.
 The basic allowance will be increased year on year, in line with any Employee Pay Awards, unless the IRP recommends otherwise.
-Should the IRP recommend otherwise, it's recommendation will be put to the Council at the appropriate time. - 2.3 In addition to the Basic Allowance, all Councillors will be offered a council laptop or similar device to enable them to access the Council network. - 2.4 In order to comply with the requirements of Data Protection legislation, the Council pay for the registration of each Councillor under the Data Protection Act.
+Should the IRP recommend otherwise, it's recommendation will be put to the Council at the appropriate time. - 2.3 In addition to the Basic Allowance, all Councillors will be offered a council laptop or similar device to enable them to access the Council network.